-PSCo Engineering has developed an Indicative Estimate (IE) for Transmission Provider Interconnection Facilities and Network Upgrades required for the proposed GI-2016-27 Interconnection.
+PSCo Engineering has developed an Indicative Estimate (IE) for Transmission Provider Interconnection Facilities and Network Upgrades required for the proposed GI-2017-11 Interconnection.
 The cost estimates are in 2017 dollars with escalation and contingency applied (AFUDC is not included).
 Indicative Estimates are based upon typical construction costs for previously performed similar construction projects; however they have no specified level of accuracy.
 These estimated costs include all applicable labor and overheads associated with the siting support, engineering, design, and construction of these new PSCo facilities.
 These estimates do not include the costs for any other Customer owned equipment and the associated design and engineering.

-Figure 2 below represents a conceptual one-line of the proposed interconnection of GI-2016-27 generating facility in the Missile Site Substation 345 kV bus.
+Figure 2 below represents a conceptual one-line of the proposed interconnection of GI-2017-11 generating facility in the Missile Site Substation 345 kV bus.

-Figure 3 shows the substation layout of the physical interconnection at Pronghorn Switching Station.
+Figure 3 shows the substation layout of the physical interconnection at the new switching station.

-As shown in Tables 1-2, the total cost for the Transmission Provider Interconnection Facilities and Network Upgrades is \$19.403 million.
+As shown in Tables 1-2, the total cost for the Transmission Provider Interconnection Facilities and Network Upgrades is \$10.812 million.
 The cost responsibilities associated with these facilities shall be handled as per current FERC guidelines.
 System improvements are subject to change upon a more detailed and refined design.

-The estimated project duration is eighteen (18) months from receipt of the Customer's Notice to Proceed (NTP) to the Backfeed date provided a CPCN is not required.
-Should a CPCN be required for the underground line, this project duration could be substantially longer.
+The estimated project duration is thirty six (36) months from receipt of the Customer's Notice to Proceed (NTP) to the Backfeed date.
+The schedule assumes a Certificate of Public Convenience and Necessity (CPCN) for the new 345 kV switching station on the Rush Creek Gen-Tie would be required.

-Figure 3: GI-2016-27 Physical Interconnection at Pronghorn Switching Station
+Figure 3: GI-2017-11 Physical Interconnection to the Gen-Tie